krshz247/RunStatistics.jl/docs/src/guide.md

 ## Using RunStatistics.jl
 ---

-To use the `RunStatistics.jl` to calculate and interpret the Squares statistic for the data you observed, first make sure it satisfies these conditions:
+To use the `RunStatistics.jl` to calculate and interpret the Squares statistic for the data you observed, first make sure the following assumptions are valid:

 - All observations ``\{X_i\}`` are independent.
 - Each observation is normally distributed, ``X_i \sim \mathcal{N}(\mu_i, \sigma^2_i)``
 - Mean ``\mu_i`` and variance ``\sigma^2_i`` are known.

-If your data satisfies these conditions, bring it into the form of an array `X` of length `N`, so that `X[i]` contains the i-th observation.
+If your model satisfies these conditions, bring it into the form of an array `X` of length `N`, so that `X[i]` contains the i-th observation.

 To obtain the p-value for the value of the Squares statistic observed in your data, do this: